anoopk-extentia/bucketeer/README.md

 Run 'npm run help' to see more details.

-Provides functions to
+#### Provides functions to

     list all buckets for the account

     list all objects within an individual bucket

     get contents for an object

+    remove an object from a bucket